duvallglobal/foak/CUSTOMIZATION.md

 - `components/product/product-description.tsx`

 **Customize:**
-- Product image galleries with proper aspect ratios
+- Product image galleries with multiple angles
+- Clear description formatting including:
+  - Item type and category (furniture, clothing, home goods, etc.)
+  - Condition/quality assessment (like new, gently used, fair, etc.)
-- Description formatting for vintage items
+  - Dimensions for furniture and larger items
-- Condition information display
+  - Material/fabric information where applicable
-- Origin/story of items (if available)
+  - Any unique characteristics or stories
-- Care instructions for vintage pieces
+  - Care instructions (especially for clothing and delicate items)
+- Size/fit information for clothing items
+- Assembly requirements or condition notes for furniture
+- Highlight unique or special finds

 ## Phase 3: Additional Pages (Tasks 12-14)